AdobeDocs/contributor.en/user/setup/git-fundamentals.md

 ### Directory organization

-As mentioned earlier, a project's default/master branch serves as the current version of content for the project.
-The content in the master branch--and branches created from it—is loosely aligned with the organization of the articles on the corresponding Docs pages.
-Subdirectories are used for separation of like content (such as services), media content (such as image files), and "include" files (which enable reuse of content).
+A project's default/master branch serves as the current version of content for the project.
+The content in the master branch--and branches created from it--is loosely aligned with the organization of the articles on the corresponding pages.
+Subdirectories are used for organizing content and image assets.

-You can typically find a main `articles` directory off the root of the repository.
+You can typically find a main `help` directory off the root of the repository.
 The articles directory contains a set of subdirectories.
 Articles in the subdirectories are formatted as Markdown files that use an *.md* extension.

 Within the root of this directory, you can find general articles that relate to the overall service or product.
 And typically, you can then find another series of subdirectories that match the features/services or common scenarios.